francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-2.md

 #### Declaring Static Host Groups

-When we created our VM with the DigitalOcean Ansible module in [Part 1](/resources/infra-ops/kubernetes-k3s-ansible-digital-ocean-1/), we assigned three tags with the intention of using them later as the Ansible host groups:
+When we created our VM with the DigitalOcean Ansible module in [Part 1](/resources/infra-ops/kubernetes-k3s-ansible-digital-ocean-1/), we assigned three tags with the intention of using them later as the Ansible host groups.
-* `demo-k8s-master`: the master node of our kubernetes cluster, as there are certain k8s operations that will only be run on the master node
-* `demo-k8s`: all nodes of our kubernetes cluster; for now this does not matter much as we are spinning up a single node cluster
-* `demo`: the DigitalOcean dynamic inventory does not let us use the DigitalOcean "project" as a host group, so we can additionally add the project name as a tag if desired
+Our single host is in all three groups we created: `k3s-demo-master` for the master node, `k3s demo`, used for all nodes in the cluster, and `demo` for all resources in the "demo" project of the DigitalOcean account.

 #### Assigning Static Host Variables

-The VM we created in Part 1 was assigned a random public IPv4 address from DigitalOcean's public IP space.
+* `ansible_host` - the public IPv4 address assigned to the VM on creation from DigitalOcean's public IP space.
-As we did not do any extra steps such as assigning a static reserved IP or domain name, this IP will be what we use to connect to the host.
+* `ansible_user` - the `USERNAME` from the [Cloud Init script from Part 1](/resources/infra-ops/kubernetes-k3s-ansible-digital-ocean-1/#cloud-init-and-user-data).
+  * use DigitalOcean's default `root` user if you skipped the user setup via cloud-init step

 #### DigitalOcean Static Inventory

-As an example, we can see what our static inventory definition would look like in order to provide the same functionality as the dynamic inventory plugin:
+A bare-bones static inventory definition to assign our host to three host groups would look like below:

 ```yaml
 ---